Ashutosh5548/movie_app/README.md

 To get started with MovieFinder, follow these steps:
 1. Clone the repository
 2. Install the dependencies: run npm install in terminal
-4. Run the app: run npm start
+4. Run the app: run npm start in the terminal